7 Ways to Promote Good Study Habits

 The main thing to remember is while we all need to tailor study to our kids’ individual personalities and needs, kids with learning differences may need additional outside-of-the-box ideas.
 There are many excellent online ideas and resources for keeping kids with learning differences engaged, like these helpful planners for time management.

-Please Note: For Positive Parenting Solutions Members, please review: Taming Homework Madness: Systems and Strategies for Students with ADHD
+Please Note: For Positive Parenting Solutions Members, please review: Homework Skills for ADHD/EFD Kids.

 The strategies in this article are designed to improve your kids’ study habits, but even the best ideas can’t guarantee they will love doing their homework.
 When the whining starts, we can empathize so they know we’re on their team: “I get it!
 It’s no fun to stay inside doing homework on such a nice day!”